theobori-cafe/theobori.cafe/posts/ange.md

 ## Gopher Form

 For this project to work, I need to create forms for users.
 So I wrote the [fleur-form](https://github.com/theobori/fleur-form) project.
-It’s a plugin for the routers in the [fleur](https://github.com/theobori/fleur) project, it allows you to create forms with multiple text fields for the user, which isn’t natively possible with Gopher and gophermap.
+It's a plugin for the routers in the [fleur](https://github.com/theobori/fleur) project, it allows you to create forms with multiple text fields for the user, which isn't natively possible with Gopher and gophermap.
 Below is an image of an example form.

 <center>
 <img src="/fleur-form_example.png" class="img-center">